Eigenbaukombinat/plotterflut/README.md

 ## Examples

-See the provided draw_it.py or check out https://github.com/n-st/plotterflut-client for a simple shell script.
+See the provided draw_it.py to draw png files, or check out https://github.com/n-st/plotterflut-client for a simple shell script.
+With the golang script at https://gitlab.spline.inf.fu-berlin.de/jrt/goplot you can plot png files and qr codes.